Trademark Registration in China

 The description of goods/services includes up to 10 items per class; beyond that, additional charges will apply.

-The average application process takes 15 months.
+The average China trademark registration process takes approximately 15 months for straightforward cases.

 Taiwan, as an independent country, does not recognize chinese trademarks.
 Visit our section on Taiwan for further information regarding trademark registration in Taiwan.